 - Maintain Consistency by using common UI elements.
 Use elements that users are familiar with.
 This ensures things get done fast.
 It also guarantees user comfort and gratification.

 - Use smart, purposeful page layouts.
-Try to draw attention to the most important aspects of the
+Try to draw attention to the most important aspects of the website.

 - Use the typeface to increase readability and legibility of the content